pvvx/ATC_MiThermometer/README.md

 Version 1.7 or 2.0 is determined at first run by reading the HW line written in Flash.
 Display matrices or controllers are different for all versions, except B1.7 = B2.0.
-To eliminate the confusion created by Xiaomi with identical HW numbers, the internal number B1.1 is used for new B1.6 versions in the alternative firmware.
+To eliminate the confusion created by Xiaomi with identical HW numbers, the internal number B1.1 is used for [new B1.6 versions](https://github.com/pvvx/ATC_MiThermometer/issues/664) in the alternative firmware.

 #### Building the firmware

 Windows:

-1. Go to [wiki.telink-semi.cn](http://wiki.telink-semi.cn/wiki/IDE-and-Tools/IDE-for-TLSR8-Chips/) and get the IDE for TLSR8 Chips.
+1. Go to [wiki.telink-semi.cn](http://wiki.telink-semi.cn/wiki/IDE-and-Tools/IDE-for-TLSR8-Chips/) and get the [Telink IDE](https://wiki.telink-semi.cn/tools_and_sdk/Tools/IDE/Telink_IDE.zip) for TLSR8 Chips.
 2. Install the IDE and import the 'ATC_MiThermometer' project
 3. Compile the project